hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/060_the_absolute_and_manifestation.md

 time, space, and causation?
 Advaita means non-duality; there are no two, but one.
 Yet we see that here is a proposition that the Absolute is manifesting Itself as many, through the veil of time, space, and causation.
-Therefore it seems that here are two, the Absolute and Mâyâ (the sum total of time, space, and causation).
+Therefore it seems that here are two, the Absolute and Māyā (the sum total of time, space, and causation).
 It seems apparently very convincing that there are two.
 To this the Advaitist replies that it cannot be called two.
 To have two, we must have two absolute independent